Commonwealth Bank & Trust values your banking experience and the security of your financial and personal information are very important to us.

 - Eliminate paper that contains your personal information as much as possible

-Install anti-spyware, anti-virus and a personal firewall on your computer.
-These services are offered through the Internet and at your local office and computer supply stores.
+Install anti-spyware, anti-virus and a personal firewall on your computer and ensure it’s updated regularly.
 By doing this your computer will be more secure against hackers and criminals trying to obtain your personal information.

 Use of Public Computers

 Commonwealth Bank recommends that you only use computers that you know and trust to access your account information.
 Publicly available computers may be outfitted with spyware or recording devices that could compromise the integrity of your login ID and password.
 Additionally, when you use a public computer, others may be able to watch you and get your login ID and password.
 In all cases, Commonwealth Bank highly recommends that you completely log out of both Internet Banking and Bill Pay and close all associated web pages when you have finished your Internet Banking session.

 Some additional tips to help you protect your computer: